munificent/game-programming-patterns/book/command.markdown

 implementation, these new objects share data with the previous ones, so it's much cheaper than cloning the entire object.

-Using this, each command stores a reference to the object before the command was performed, and undo just means switching back to the old object.
+Using persistent data structures, each command stores a reference to the object before the command was performed, and undo just means switching back to the old object.

 </aside>